 Sticking to established brands is a good idea.
 Brands like Pioneer and Native Instruments have a long history in the DJ game.
 This results in good quality controllers even when it comes to their cheaper entry-level options.

 The most important connection point will be for your iPad but there are a few other things to consider.

 If you don’t want to rely on your iPad speakers (and let’s face it they are not great) you’ll want extra connection points for speakers.
 Most controllers in this range will offer an RCA option.
 Depending on your speakers you may not be able to use them with your controller.

 RCA audio cables are the most common speaker connection type for iPad DJ controllers.

 You may also want to assess if you’ll need a microphone option.
 If you want to be able to MC an event, as well as DJ, make sure to pick a controller with a Mic In connection.

 Music Subscription Services

 Besides DJ gear the next most important thing is music.
 We live in an age where many people don’t have a large music collection.
 Streaming now dominates the way we consume music.
-This can be a barrier of entry for new DJs.
+This can be a barrier to entry for new DJs.
 With the growth of iPad compatible controllers there came a need for better integration with streaming services.
 Luckily DJ manufacturers are finally looking at incorporating these services into their gear.

 When selecting an iPad controller you’ll need to assess the software that comes with it.
-An app that integrates with Soundcloud Go+, Spotify or Beatport LINK can grant you access to an instant music library.
+An app that integrates with Soundcloud Go+, Spotify, or Beatport LINK can grant you access to an instant music library.
 Curating a personal collection over time will always be preferable but this is a great way to get started.

 It’s a great time for iPad DJ controllers with plenty of excellent options.